-i.
-Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:

-ii.
-Frequency of services.
-The state requires (select one):

-The provision of waiver services at least monthly

-Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):

-If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.

-Specify the entity:

-c.
-Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:
+1, 1,1111 multi number of services. minimum number of waiver services (one or more) that an individual must require in order to be determined to waiver services is: 1 nuency of services.
+The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: b.
+Responsibil performed (a ity for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are select one): O Directly y by the Medicaid agency \circ By the operating agency specified in Appendix A O {By a go} vernment agency under contract with the Medicaid agency.
+Specify the entity: Oother Specify - ons of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: